 Ignore a footbridge on the right and bear left onto a track heading E, with a plantation of young trees on your left.
 The track soon curves left in front of a more open area and drops down into a valley.
 Immediately after crossing a stream, turn left at a footpath signpost onto a broad grassy track.
 In 50m go straight ahead where the track splits into three.
 The path climbs through the trees and comes out into the bottom corner of a large field.

 At the end of the plantation turn half-left as indicated to cut across the grass towards a gap in the trees 50m away.
 Go through this onto a track along the right-hand edge of a field.
-You will be leaving this field down to the left, but the right of way goes along the field edge for 100m to a footpath signpost, where you turn left.
+You will be leaving it down to the left, but the right of way goes along the field edge for 100m to a footpath signpost, where you turn left.
 Pass to the left of two large trees near the bottom of the field and take a path down into a wood.

 The path soon merges with a track from the left and you follow this down a slope, across a stream and back up the other side to emerge into another field.
-Continue in much the same direction on a faint grassy path, passing to the right of a clump of trees in the field and heading just to the left of a house which comes into view on the far side.
+Continue in much the same direction on a grassy path, passing to the right of a clump of trees in the field and heading just to the left of a house which comes into view on the far side.

 Cross the lane and continue on the footpath opposite.
 Cross the A272 and follow the footpath as it turns left to head west past school playing fields and Newbury Pond to Cuckfield.
 Make your way across the large cemetery on your right to the parish church.